wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-windows-classic-capture-image.md

 - [Create a virtual machine from an image](/documentation/articles/virtual-machines-windows-classic-createportal/)
 - [How to attach a data disk to a virtual machine](/documentation/articles/virtual-machines-windows-classic-attach-disk/)
+- Make sure the server roles are supported with Sysprep.
+For more information, see [Sysprep Support for Server Roles](https://msdn.microsoft.com/windows/hardware/commercialize/manufacture/desktop/sysprep-support-for-server-roles).

 > [AZURE.WARNING] This process deletes the original virtual machine after it's captured.

 Prior to caputuring an image of an Azure virtual machine, it is recommended the target virtual machine be backed up.
 Azure virtual machines can be backed up using Azure Backup.
 For details, see [Back up Azure virtual machines](/documentation/articles/backup-azure-vms/).
 Other solutions are available from certified partners.
-To find out what's currently available, search the Azure  Marketplace  gallery .
+To find out what's currently available, search the Azure  gallery or  Marketplace.

 ##Capture the virtual machine